marcinwiacek/pl1/project3_in_progress/readme.md

 Addresses are in the end and are process type (16, 32 or 64 bit) related

-Process related:
+Process and I/O related:

  1. REGINT - register interrupt for current process
  2. INT - execute interrupt
  3. INTRET - return from interrupt
  4. PROC - new process.
 We need to say, if process is 16, 32 or 64 bit, additionally need to select data and code border
  5. FREERAMBLOCK

-I/O:

- 1. REGINPORT - register code for input port support
+ 6. REGINPORT - register code for input port support
- 2. INPORTRET - return from input port support
+ 7. INPORTRET - return from input port support
- 3. INPORT - read from port
+ 8. INPORT - read from port
- 4. OUTPORT - save to port
+ 9. OUTPORT - save to port
- 5. REGOUTPORT
+ 10. REGOUTPORT

 Register load/save (needs simple and vector instructions):